12 Offbeat Things to Do in Vientiane, Laos

 From the Night Market, head towards the river and follow the blaring tunes.
 Classes start around 6pm every day, last for about an hour, and cost 5,000 kip to join on the spot.

-One of the more offbeat things to do in Vientiane, but worth it for the cultural experience, alone!
+One of the more offbeat things to do around Vientiane, but worth it for the cultural experience, alone!

 Offbeat Eats in Vientiane